kaakaww/workshop-graphql-testing/README.md

 Add a secret named `HAWK_API_KEY`, and add your StackHawk API key as the value.

-### Commit the `stackhawk.yml` Configuration File
+### Create an Application and Configuration

 The next step is to create your first application in the StackHawk platform.
 When you create a new app, StackHawk helps you generate a `stackhawk.yml` configuration file that is tuned to the kind of application you want to scan.

-In this step, take care to specify that your app is a GraphQL app, and it has an introspection endpoint at the default `/graphql` path.
+In this step, take care to specify that your Application Type is a GraphQL API, and it has an introspection endpoint at the default `/graphql` path.

 Download the `stackhawk.yml` file that you generate in this step.
 Copy the contents into a new file at the base of your repo named `stackhawk.yml`.
 Commit the file.